lynlevans/Customer_Rewards/README.md

             Map<String, Integer> monthlyRewards;
             Integer grandTotal = 0;
         }

-    Dates are stored without TimeZone detail.
+        Note: Dates are stored without TimeZone detail.
 Further development will require that transaction dates include the TimeZone where they were transacted.